-'Improbable Scottish game gets under the skin'
+Essential guide to new Scottish Premiership season

 With all due respect to the monied clubs of world football, a manager in the Premier League in England helping to fix the height of a crossbar an hour before kick-off, as Livingston's David Martindale did last season, is not something you are ever likely to see.

-You're not going to witness Bundesliga players doing rock, paper, scissors to determine who takes a free-kick, as St Johnstone men did against Celtic.
+You're also unlikely to witness Bundesliga players doing rock, paper, scissors to determine who takes a free-kick, as St Johnstone's men did against Celtic.

-It's improbable that the hospitality division of a La Liga 2 outfit would get the Spanish equivalent of Arbroath's Bobby Linn to sign a Fray Bentos steak and kidney pie and hand it over as a raffle prize, as Linn did last season.
+And it's improbable that the hospitality division of a La Liga 2 outfit would get the Spanish equivalent of Arbroath's Bobby Linn to sign a Fray Bentos steak and kidney pie and hand it over as a raffle prize, as the winger did last season.

 Scottish football's ability to evoke embarrassment and rage, pride and joy endures.
 It gets under the skin.

 And the wit?
-In November, Brora tweeted a picture of their severely flooded pitch and said that an inspection was about to take place.
+In November, Brora tweeted a picture of their severely flooded pitch and said an inspection was about to take place.
 "Who's inspecting it?" came the reply from social media.
 "Aquaman?"

 - Why non-Old Firm title win is impossible